librariesio/documentation/data.md

 ## Data
-Libraries.io gathers metadata about software from 33 packaage managers and three repository hosts — GitHub, GitLab and BitBucket.
+Libraries.io gathers metadata about software from [33 package managers](/packagemanagers.md) and three repository hosts — GitHub, GitLab and BitBucket.

-The data we collect powers search on Libraries.io and other sites (if you'd like us to do that for you [get in touch](mailto:support@libraries.io), helps us recommend projects, warn users of problems with their dependencies and using [SourceRank](/sourcerank).
+The data we collect powers search on Libraries.io and other sites (if you'd like us to do that for you [get in touch](mailto:support@libraries.io)), helps us recommend projects, warn users of problems with their dependencies and compute a library's [SourceRank](/overview#sourcerank).

 ### Downloading Libraries' Data

-Data gathered by Libraries.io is avaialble for download on [Zenodo](https://zenodo.org/record/808273#.WV35s9Pytcw).
-Documentaiton on what's included can be found at [libraries.io/data](https://libraries.io/data).
+Data gathered by Libraries.io is available for download on [Zenodo](https://zenodo.org/record/808273#.WV35s9Pytcw).
+Documentation on what's included can be found at [libraries.io/data](https://libraries.io/data).

-### Acccessing Libraries' Data Programatically
+### Accessing Libraries' Data Programmatically

 Libraries'[API](https://libraries.io/api) provides up-to-date information for a project, repository or user.

-Data is also avaialble via Google BigQuery as apart of their (public datasets programme)[https://console.cloud.google.com/launcher/details/libraries-io/librariesio]
+Data is also available via Google BigQuery as apart of their [public datasets programme](https://console.cloud.google.com/launcher/details/libraries-io/librariesio)

 ### Licence